The Sailing Stone VII

 “That’s right.
 Because we are going to age.”

 Beckett was lying in bed – staring up at the ceiling, as Adrian exited the bathroom in her bra and panties.
 Adrian was fleshy in all the right places.
-As Beckett looked toward her, his heart began racing, sweat had begun to form behind his ears, under his armpit, across his brow.
+As Beckett looked toward her, his heart had begun racing, sweat had begun to form behind his ears, under his armpit, across his brow.

 “Do you like what you see?”